NIKJOJO/Modeling-Sales-Data-Power-BI/README.md

 ## Introduction

-Welcome to my **Modeling Data** report, where I utilize Power BI to clean, transform, and visualize sales data in order to answer key business questions.
+Welcome to my **Super Store** report, where I utilize Power BI to clean, transform, and visualize sales data in order to answer key business questions.
 In this project, I leverage the power of Power BI and Power Query to gain insights from the data.

 ## Ask